patrykpoborca/PenKnife/README.md

         injectableField.injectUserHere(getUser());
       }

+If you annotate a class with **@PKBind** you will generate provide methods/extract and (optionally) injection methods for any non privae/protected fields.
+Meaning in cases with several injectable fields but a few public non-injectable fields you may want to annoate the class itself to save clutter.
+That's where **@PKIgnore** comes in.
+If you annotate a field with this, it will be ignored in in the class level search.

 Finally, you also have the ability to annotate a scoped class to provide settings generated code for that scope.
 Case in point throughout this ReadMe I have been using the **ResultActivity.class** scope from the demo.
 This means all I have to do is annotate the ResultActivity in order to propagate settings to its generated **PKBuildResultActivity** and **PKExtractResultActivity**.

     @PenKnifeTargetSettings(translateToClass =  Intent.class, createInjectionMethod = true)